dawapaljor/sft-report/src/pages/content/0-report.md

 On several occasions, protesters changed their plans due to safety concerns.
 Tibetan and Uyghur groups had originally planned to march on November 15 to the Hyatt Regency, where Xi was the guest of honor at a banquet, but when they saw the large numbers of CCP supporters gathered outside the hotel and an absence of separate protest zones, they decided against this course of action as they feared it could lead to a potentially violent confrontation.
 Several dozen Tibetans proceeded to the area near the Hyatt Regency, but many Tibetan elders along with Tibetans with children left.<sup>[^64]</sup> (In fact, those protesters who did brave the crowds of CCP supporters were attacked, as shall be seen.)
 Once on site, protesters quickly developed protocols and strategies to ensure their safety.
 Often, the effort required of protesters to protect themselves from pro-CCP attackers distracted significant attention from their original objective, namely, protesting against Xi Jinping.
 All protesters interviewed for this report said they felt in significant danger and were on constant high alert for attacks, stalking, and other forms of harassment, intimidation, and violence.
 The mobilization of the united front as well as more aggressive agents affiliated with the CCP did, in fact, deter protest and create an unsafe environment for protest, thus interfering with protesters’ free speech rights as well as infringing their basic human right to freedom of peaceful assembly.

-<h2  id="tuesdaynov14" class="text-4xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Tuesday, November 14</h2>
+<h2  id="tuesdaynov14" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Tuesday, November 14</h2>

-### (first day of Xi’s Visit to San Francisco)
+*First day of Xi’s Visit to San Francisco*

 Xi Jinping arrived at the San Francisco International Airport.
-He and the Chinese delegation were rumored to be staying at the St.Regis hotel.
+He and the Chinese delegation were rumored to be staying at the St. Regis hotel.
 Hundreds of CCP supporters lined the route from the airport to the hotel and also gathered near the hotel.
 Some protesters also went to the airport, a few were present along the route of Xi’s motorcade, and a few more were near the hotel.
 The first incidents of harassment, intimidation, and assault occurred on this day.

 Among the serious incidents of the day were these:

 - The harassment and intimidation of Uyghur camp survivor Tursunay Ziyawudun and other Uyghurs at the San Francisco International Airport.
-- The harassment and intimidation of Chinese activist Li Huanjun on the route from the airport to the St.Regis.
+- The harassment and intimidation of Chinese activist Li Huanjun on the route from the airport to the St. Regis.
-- The assault on Chinese activist Jia Junwei outside the St.Regis
+- The assault on Chinese activist Jia Junwei outside the St. Regis

 ### Near San Francisco International Airport